 Community Property Laws in Arizona

-Arizona is a community property state.
+Arizona community property laws make Arizona a community property state.
 There are only nine states in the country that apply community property laws in a marriage, which include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Alaska.
-Alaska is considered an “opt in” community property state because married people in that state can choose to opt into a community property marriage or rely upon common law principles to apply to their assets.
+Alaska is considered an “opt-in” community property state because married people in that state can choose to opt into a community property marriage or rely upon common law principles to apply to their assets.

 At the core of the community property principles is that each spouse has equal ownership and control over all community property acquired during the parties’ marriage as confirmed by the Arizona Supreme Court in the seminal case of La Tourette v.
 La Tourette.